Moustafa-Mohammed/booky/README.md

-# Booky - Your Personal Book Library
+# Booky Website

-Booky is a personal project that allows you to create and manage your virtual book library.
-With features like user authentication, form validation, and seamless data fetching, Booky provides a user-friendly interface to interact with a mock REST API for books.
+Booky is a personal project that allows you to browse books and add them to your favourties.
+It provides features like user authentication, form validation, and seamless data fetching, which offers a user-friendly interface to interact with a mock REST API for books.

 ## Technologies Used